sn0wvall/scripts/README.md

 # Scripts

-BASH Scripts I Use
+UNIX Shell and BASH scripts I use

 Some of these rely on the scripts folder being included in PATH.
 For easy usage, you may find this useful.

-icomoon is used for icons.
+[Icomoon](https://icomoon.io/) is used for icons.

+Feel free to make a PR if you want to add a script.